sudotman/BetterUnity/README.md

 <b> General Information</b>:

 * If using Master Creator, remember to attach an animator to your prefab and have the two walking and running state inside the animator (No state machine connections necessary).
-This will also be displayed as error but seems to be a common issue
+This will also be displayed as error but seems to be a common issue so I am spelling it out here.
 * When using master creator, a generic walking/running speed is calculated.
 Feel free to modify it individually or in-group as convenient.
 * Avoid turns which are too steep, even though there is a custom interpolation built-in, if turns are too steep, it will look not so great.